Make-School-Courses/WEB-1.0-Web-Foundations/Lessons/08-JS-Intro.md

 ## Lab - Tip calculator <!--rest of class-->

-Start working on Assignment [Assignment 7](../assignments/assignment-07.md)
+Start working on Homework 7, [Tip Calculator](../Assignments/07-Tip-Calculator.md)

 Be sure to use the resources below.